 Hologic gets U.S. funding for coronavirus test kit

-March 9 (Reuters) - The U.S. Department of Health and Human Services said on Monday it would contribute $699,000 to speed up Hologic Inc's HOLX.O development of a coronavirus diagnostic test.
+March 9 (Reuters) - The U.S. Department of Health and Human Services said on Monday it will provide financial aid to Hologic Inc HOLX.O to develop a coronavirus diagnostic kit that would be able to process up to 1,000 tests in 24 hours.

-Development of the test is expected to be completed in the coming weeks, which would allow the U.S. Food & Drug Administration to consider allowing labs to use the test under the Emergency Use Authorization, according to the health department.
+The molecular diagnostic test, which is expected to be ready in the coming weeks, would allow the U.S. Food and Drug Administration to consider allowing labs to use it under the Emergency Use Authorization, according to the health department.

+Hologic's test for the coronavirus is the first to clear the streamlined selection process of Biomedical Advanced Research and Development Authority, which will contribute $699,000 towards its development.

 ((saumya.joseph@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6182 2676; Twitter: @SaumyaSibi;))